cspeterson/splatmoji/README.md

 To disable this feature entirely, just set `history_length` in the config file to `0`.

-## Paste-Shortcut-Key config (copy to clipboard and paste to current text field)
+## Paste-Shortcut-Key config (copying to clipboard and paste to current text field)

 You can change the shortcut keys to the one you have set on your system, in most case, it will be ctrl+v.
 It must be the shortcut keys that triggers the paste action in your computer or it will do nothing besides copying the emoji/kaomoji/emoticons.